Electromagnetic Field Transformation

 Moving Magnet

-A insight of special relativity is the recognition that electric and magnetic fields are not independent entities but rather intertwined components of a single, unified structure: the electromagnetic field.
+A insight of special relativity is the recognition that electric and magnetic fields are not independent entities but rather interconnected components of a single, unified structure: the electromagnetic field.

 Albert Einstein, in his 1905 paper “On the Electrodynamics of Moving Bodies,” introduced this concept by questioning an apparent asymmetry in the standard formulation of Maxwell’s theory.